kninad/resume-pandoc/README.md

 repo for creating resume (pdf) using markdown.
 Now able to generate resume in pdf, txt, docx and html formats.

+Workflow:

+1. Edit the `resume.md` file and populate all the required details
+2. From the root level dir of the repo, just run `make all`
+3. Check the diffrernt resume formats in `output/` folder

-See the `Makefile` to get a basic idea about how each format's resume recipe looks like (which template files are used etc..)
+See the `Makefile` to get a basic idea about how each format's resume recipe looks like (which template files are used etc..).
+If you dont have `make` on your OS, you can run the same commands directly via `pandoc` on command line.

 `templates/` : contains the individual format's styling and templates.